platformsh/platformsh-docs/src/languages/dotnet.md

         dotnet publish --output "$PLATFORM_OUTPUT_DIR" -p:UseRazorBuildServer=false -p:UseSharedCompilation=false
 ```

-Those environment variables are defined as:

-* `PLATFORM_OUTPUT_DIR`: the output directory for compiled languages available at build time.
+where `PLATFORM_OUTPUT_DIR` is the output directory for compiled languages available at build time.

 Typically .NET builds will start a collection of build servers, which are helpful for repeated builds.
 On Platform.sh, however, if this process is not disabled, the build process will not finish until the idle timeout is reached.